 Imagine a highway, one with 20 lanes.
 And now imagine you are sitting in the middle of this 20-lane highway.
 Pretty scary, huh?
-Not if this highway is the one in Naypyidaw, the capital of Myanmar.
+Not if this highway is the one in Naypyidaw, the capital of Myanmar/ Burma.
 On this highway, you can easily walk around, sit down or take some pictures.
 And you will realize that also the rest of the capital seems quite abandoned.
-But what is the reason for this emptiness?
+But let’s check the reasons for this emptiness?

 What to find out in this post

 - Size of 7054km²

 - Divided into different areas, such as Military-, Hotel-, Recreation-, Shopping-, and Government area

 - The name Naypyidaw has been published in 2006

 - The name can be translated to “Seat of the king“

 In 2005, the Government of Myanmar decided to move the Burmese capital from Yangon to Naypyidaw.
 The constructions of the new capital have taken place secretly and the city was presented to a chosen audience for the first time in March 2006.

 Apparently, in 2010, the number of 1 Million inhabitants was reached, even though it seems impossible when seeing the empty city with your own eyes.
 Therefore, many official sources mistrust those numbers and believe that in reality those numbers are way smaller.

 The official explanations are on the one hand, that it is located more central and is, therefore, easier reachable from all parts of Myanmar than the former capital Yangon.
 On the other hand, Yangon simply got “too small” and there was no room left to expand anymore.
 Obviously, in Naypyidaw, there is enough space now.
 But is more space really worth it if no one is actually using it…?